gatk-workflows/seq-format-conversion/README.md

 ### paired-fastq-to-unmapped-bam :
 This WDL converts paired FASTQ to uBAM and adds read group information

+*NOTE: paired-fastq-to-unmapped-bam-fc.wdl is a slightly modified version of the original to support users interested running on FireCloud.
+As input this wdl takes a TSV with each row being a different readgroup and each column in the row being descriptors*

 #### Requirements/expectations
 - Pair-end sequencing data in FASTQ format (one file per orientation)
 - The following metada descriptors per sample: